Flood work approvals

 Please note: Approval holders are responsible for ensuring their approvals remain valid and up to date.
 Failure to do so may result in late fees.

-For more information, please refer to our FAQs - Extend your approval (PDF, 143.36 KB)
+For more information, please refer to our Frequently Asked Questions - Extend your approval (PDF, 143.36 KB)

 Steps to extend your approval once you receive your notification letter